 You’ll find designer vintage clothing and jewelry stores throughout all the various markets.
 Check out Serpette and Paul Bert first where some of the biggest specialists have shops.
 Biron has the most expensive vintage jewelry.
 Dauphine has some interesting smaller dealers and Vernaison has numerous antique clothing and linen shops.
 Click here for more information about our latest finds in Paris vintage clothing.

 The history of the flea market dates back over two centuries, when rag and bone men scoured through the garbage of Paris at night to find valuable junk to sell on.
 They were called 'crocheteurs' or pickers.
-The romantic term was 'pêcheurs de lune' or fishermen for the moon.
-Many set up their temporary stalls within the Paris walls, in sleazy neighborhoods but because these neighborhoods were full of pickpockets and thieves, they were chased out of the city walls to Clignancourt, Montreuil, Vanves, etc. The largest of these flea markets is the one at Clignancourt but the other two continue to this day.
+The romantic term was 'pêcheurs de lune' or ‘fishermen for the moon’.
+Many set up their temporary stalls within the Paris walls in sleazy neighborhoods, but because these districts were full of pickpockets and thieves, they were chased out of the city walls to Clignancourt, Montreuil, Vanves, etc. The largest of these flea markets is the one at Clignancourt, but the other two continue to this day.

 The rag and bone men gathered outside the walls of Paris at the Porte de Clignancourt and set up temporary stalls where they hawked their wares.
 Eventually, they formed groups of stalls to attract more customers.
 The more enterprising traders began to 'trade up' in terms of goods and eventually it became popular for Parisian collectors and antique dealers to shop there for bargains.

 In 1885, authorities in the town of Saint Ouen made a significant move to pave the streets and clean up the area, marking the official starting year of Les Puces.
 Several areas were designated as official market areas and a fee had to be paid to set up a stall there.